DOJ report finds Russia probe was justified, not biased against Trump

 Still, the report found no evidence that political bias influenced the decision to pursue the warrant on Page.
 Officials felt that they had to get to the bottom of a potentially serious threat to national security, the report says.

-“The IG report confirms FBI was justified in opening an investigation that uncovered criminal activity by the President's campaign manager, national security adviser and other aides,” tweeted Sen. Mark Warner, the ranking Democrat on the intelligence committee.
-“It was never a witch hunt.
-It was the men and women of federal law enforcement doing their jobs.”
+"The IG report confirms FBI was justified in opening an investigation that uncovered criminal activity by the President's campaign manager, national security adviser and other aides," Sen. Mark Warner, the ranking Democrat on the Intelligence Committee, tweeted.
+"It was never a witch hunt.
+It was the men and women of federal law enforcement doing their jobs."

-The IG's examination of the Page case was anticipated as an important marker in the longstanding political debate over whether the Russia investigation into the Trump campaign was on the level.
-Trump and his allies have convinced millions of Americans it was not, despite a report by special counsel Robert Mueller that was something of a win for Trump, given that despite criticism of obstruction and contacts between the campaign and Russians it could not establish a conspiracy and did not recommend charges.
+The report raised questions about the FBI's use of confidential human sources to gather information from individual members of the Trump campaign.
+FBI officials said it was a normal investigative technique, but the inspector general questioned whether there should be special guidelines when it comes to political campaigns.

+The report did, however, refute the notion that the FBI placed a spy in the Trump campaign.

 FBI agent Peter Strzok fired from agency over anti-Trump tweetsAug.
 14, 201800:34